What are transformational games?

 The framework consists of eight critical topics framed into exploratory questions meant to act as a guide for your team to adapt and make unique into your own process.
 Each part of the framework connects back to common challenges faced by transformational game developers:

-• Audience & Context: Looking at more than just the traditional target audience demographics and learning as much as possible about the people who will be playing or supporting the game, and the environment they will be doing this in
+- Audience & Context: Looking at more than just the traditional target audience demographics and learning as much as possible about the people playing (or facilitating) the game and the environment they will be doing this in.

-• Player Transformation: How you want your players to change
+- Player Transformation: How do you want your players to change?

-• Barriers: Anything that may stand in the way of the purpose of your game for its players
+- Barriers: Anything that may stand in the way of players achieving the transformation outlined in the previous step.

 The process is non-linear and every piece of the puzzle is interconnected to allow for your team's unique process to be worked into it, allowing for revisits to any part as the development progress.
 It is also important to be flexible throughout your process, and not get stuck in your early decisions.